claudiajs/claudia/docs/tag.md

 # tag

-Add tags (key-value pairs) to a lambda function
+Add tags (key-value pairs) to the lambda function and any associated web API

 ## Usage